arbageant/logs_analysis/README.md

 status code they received in response (indicating whether an error occurred).

-To learn more about each of these tables, you can use the \d <table name>
-command in psql.
+To learn more about each of these tables, you can use the \d "table name" command in psql.

 # Running the Code